 The BDVA (Big Data Value Association) is launching its yearly community survey for monitoring the BDV Strategic Research and Innovation Agenda (SRIA).
-The objective of the community survey is to engage with the wider BDVA community to ensure a comprehensive perspective concerning the technical and business impact of the SRIA technical and non-technical priorities as well as to identify emerging priorities with high impact for the European big data economy.
+The objective of the community survey is to engage with the wider community to ensure a comprehensive perspective concerning the technical and business impact of the SRIA technical and non-technical priorities as well as to identify emerging priorities with high impact for the European big data economy.
 The results of the community survey will be used as input for the regular SRIA update.

 If you are an expert, interested or working in the European big data economy, we invite you to share your opinion by answering the short questionnaire on http://bdva.sirap.sgizmo.com/s3/.

 The survey should not take longer than 10 minutes and is open until 30.
 September 2016.

 Industrial Technologies 2016 is the largest networking conference in the field of new production technologies, materials, nanotechnology, biotechnology and digitization in Europe.
 Industrial Technologies 2016 is a three days conference with a wide variety of plenary and interactive sessions, inspiring keynote speakers, case studies, eye-opening site visits and numerous opportunities to get in contact with new business partners.
 More information on the website: http://www.industrialtechnologies2016.eu/

 The European Commission's Data Value Chain Unit (G.3) at DG CONNECT organised a workshop on "Interoperability and Standards in the European Data Economy" on 14th March 2016, held at the EUROFORUM Building in Luxembourg from 9:00 until 17:00.

 The aim of the workshop was to identify cross-cutting issues in the standardisation landscape of the European data economy.